Salt & Wind Travel

 Stay At The Queen’s Inn

-Co-owner Deb Payne runs the Queen’s Inn, named for her grandmother, who preferred the title “Queen” to grammy.
-The inn offers spacious rooms or log cabins, many with a river or view of the valley.
+Co-owner Deb Payne runs the Queen’s Inn, named after her grandmother, who preferred the title “Queen” to “Grammy.”
+The inn offers spacious rooms or log cabins, many of which have a river or a view of the valley.
 If you’re looking for a relaxing, affordable stay with exceptional customer service run by locals, this is the place.

 Queen’s Inn, 41139 Highway 41, Oakhurst